nloomans/language-nxc/README.md

 ### Enhanced firmware usage

-For using the enhanced NXT firmware you have to open the "atom.config.cson" file and add at the end of this one these lines:
+For using the enhanced NXT firmware you have to open the `atom.config.cson` file and add at the end of this one these lines:

 "language-nxc":

   useEnhancedFirmware: true

-To open the "atom.config.cson" file, go to File/Settings and click on "Open Config Folder".
+To open the `atom.config.cson` file, go to File/Settings and click on `Open Config Folder`.